life is hard and you have to be tough: inside a countryside reformatory for polish young offenders

 Do you remember the first time you met the boys?
 How did they respond to you?

 At the beginning they used to say things like, 'Look, you've got a camera—I stole one.
 Lady, you better be careful.'
 They were feeling me out.
 But I looked at them and immediately saw children.
-Their spontaneity was childish, their wrong-doing was childish, their thinking that if you go and steal 2,000 PLN (£375 GDP) for your mum, you're resourceful, that this makes you a man.
+Their spontaneity was childish, their wrong-doing was childish, their thinking that if you go and steal 2,000 PLN ($540 USD) for your mom, you're resourceful, that this makes you a man.
 I think that only one of them had a stable family background.
 The rest of them were brought up by alcoholics, or they have fathers in jail, they've grown up in orphanages… for them, growing up is fighting for survival.
 I started this project because it touches on many topics: ruthlessness, punishment, boundary-crossing, but also childlike sensitivity and the need for love.

 Do you think that taking part in your project is important for these boys?

 I think they value it very much.
 Finally they feel important, that somebody is interested in them.
 It's part of the process of rehabilitation and it works.
-To take pictures of them I had to have their parent's permission.
+To take pictures of them I had to have their parents' permission.
 I was telling them about the idea, talking them into it.
 When I heard that one of the boy's fathers had been incarcerated for murder, I thought that it was beyond me.
 I ruled that boy out, gave up.
 But he wanted to take part.
 And he wanted it so much that he called his father who eventually gave him permission.
 He cared about it.
 There aren't many things like this for these boys.

 Do you feel that they're honest with you?
 Do they open up?